-Athletes are made to dip into these tubs in order to loosen any stiff muscles resulting from their training.
+Athletes are made to dip into these tubs to loosen any stiff muscles resulting from their training.
 At times, as part of therapy, these tubs are filled with cold water or even ice soaks.
-The athletes are made to dip into the cold water or ice in order to lessen inflammation which, most probably, may have been caused by some form of injury.
+The athletes are made to dip into the cold water or ice to lessen inflammation which, most probably, may have been caused by some form of injury.

 As an adjunct to treatment, large therapy pools are also used as venues for low-impact exercises or for physical therapy which requires immersion of the body up to a cervical level while in a standing position.